 If he's well-off enough, and tired of that BS, the AMA and state Medical Board call him a "retiree".

 If he's young, and still trying to pay off his hundreds of thousands of dollars of medical education debt, they call him a "barrista".

 With or without a shot of whipped cream.

-So instead of a ninety-day supply of meds for chronic pain, he makes Old Man Johnson come in 12 to 52 times a year, and gives him a scrip for a month (frowned on) or even just a week.
+So if he wants to stay a working doctor, instead of writing an Rx for a ninety-day supply of meds for chronic pain, he makes Old Man Johnson come in 12 to 52 times a year, and gives him a scrip for a month (frowned on) or even just a week.
 So now he generates 52 scrips a year for what used to be 4.
 Johnson now has more prescriptions, by himself, than 52 other people who never need a single one.
 And if he's really, really fortunate, he won't have to decide between feeling unspeakable agony as his bones grate on themselves every day, or feeding himself and his sick wife this month.